agentzh/makefile-dom-pm/README.md

 # Structure of the DOM

 Makefile DOM (MDOM) is a structured set of a series of data types.
-They provide a flexible document model conformed to the makefile syntax.
+They provide a flexible document model conforming to the makefile syntax.
 Below is a complete list of the 19 MDOM classes in the current implementation where the indentation indicates the class inheritance relationships.

     MDOM::Element
         MDOM::Node